arisafurumoto/movie-catalog/README.md

 1. Clone this repo using `git clone `
 2. Move to the appropriate directory: `cd movie-catalog`.<br />
 3. Run `npm i` to install dependencies.<br />
-4. Run `npm develop` to see the example app at `http://localhost:3000`.
+4. Run `npm dev` to see the example app at `http://localhost:3000`.

 ## License